sammyboi1801/Diffusion-vs-Auto-regressive-for-NMT/README.md

 ## 📄 Project Overview

-Autoregressive transformers (like GPT) generate text sequentially, which creates an inference bottleneck. [cite_start]Diffusion models offer a promising alternative by generating tokens in parallel through iterative refinement.
+Autoregressive transformers (like GPT) generate text sequentially, which creates an inference bottleneck.
+Diffusion models offer a promising alternative by generating tokens in parallel through iterative refinement.

 This project implements both paradigms from scratch to compare:
 1.  **Translation Quality:** BLEU, ROUGE, and BERTScore.